 Emersed Growth: Grows emersed wonderfully in a paludariums or Wabi Kusa.
 Emersed Lobelia tends to be shorter and grows in a creeping fashion, spreading horizontally with a sprawling root system.
 Older, upper leaves turn reddish.
-L. cadinalis may produce stunning cardinal red flowers in either a terrarium or aerial portions from an aquarium.
+L. cadinalis produces stunning cardinal red flowers in either a terrarium or aerial portions from an aquarium.

 Lobelia cardinalis 'ABC'

 Known as the ‘Cardinal Flower’, Lobelia cardinalis is an unusally shaped stem plant native to North America.
 It is a moderately easy plant which is difficult to kill but it will grow much faster in high light with CO2 addition .
 One of the most widely used aquarium plants. it is very popular in Dutch-style aquascaping.
 This adaptable plant is easily grouped and pruned into neat rows of variable height and can be easily worked into any aesthetic.
 In an open aquarium, it can extend beyond the water’s surface attractively: submersed leaves will be medium-green in colour whereas emersed leaves will take on darker hues, and true to its name, emersed plants may bear a beautiful spike of scarlet flowers.
 Submersed leaves may also sport cardinal-coloured undersides given enough light.